ANDROHKA/rpam-mod-for-vcod/README.md

 > **Background of PAM:**

-The original Project Ares Mod (PAM) for Call of Duty v1.5, created by Garetjax and finalized with version 1.08, laid the groundwork for competitive play in the game's early days.
-Widely adopted in leagues such as ESL and ClanBase from the mid-2000s through the early 2010s, PAM enabled teams to compete in structured, rule-based matches without relying on manual setup, in-game commands, or RCON intervention.
+The original Project Ares Mod (PAM) for Call of Duty v1.5, created by Garetjax and finalized with version 1.08, laid the groundwork for competitive play in the game’s early days.
+Widely adopted in leagues such as ESL, ClanBase, CAL, and TWL from the 2000s through the early 2010s, PAM enabled teams to compete in structured, rule-based matches without relying on manual setup, in-game commands, or RCON intervention.
 Thanks to its automation and reliability, it quickly became the standard for high-level competitive play.
+The main goal was to constantly improve the game for the betterment of everyone.

 > **rPAM Goals:**